 The community lined up with smiles for a chance to wave at parade participants and cheer on the HHS varsity football team.
 After the parade ended, the crowd piled into the Turner Stadium stands for the homecoming pep rally.

 “I’m originally from Romania and I’m very new to Humble.
 This is my first homecoming experience and I’ve never seen anything like this in my country.
 I have really enjoyed Spirit Week because it was exciting to see everyone dressed up and showing school spirit.
 You could feel the school spirit during the parade and pep rally.
-I’m glad the community was able to experience it with us,” said Humble High School 11th grader Sabina Popescu.
+I’m glad the community was able to experience it with us,” Humble High School junior Sabina Popescu said.

 The pep rally began with the school fight song bringing the crowd to their feet to cheer on the Humble High School flag runners, volleyball, cross country, varsity football, and the athletic trainer teams.
 Each team captain was able to introduce their teammates and promote their upcoming events, encouraging the community to support all HHS fall sports.